 Rank Tracker tracks keyword rankings from multiple websites as well as search engines.
-It offers YouTubers the precise data and intuitive tools required to improve your YouTube rankings, attract traffic, increase your earnings, and outrank the competition.
+It offers YouTubers the precise data and intuitive tools required to improve their YouTube rankings, attract traffic, increase their earnings, and outrank the competition.

 It is designed with the user in mind and it reduces workload and enhances your video rankings.
 Rank Tracker provides tools that give you accurate insights for each stage of optimization as well as monitors the channel as it moves up and down YouTube search engine results.